Unicef – Sociopreneur

 in a new model for sustainable tourism in Nicaragua

 Sociopreneur is an initiative by UNICEF that pioneers the use of social entrepreneurship as a catalyst for solving problems that affect children.

 It connects local communities and international actors in a global process that generates value for children against the backdrop of a rapidly growing tourism sector in Nicaragua.

 The initiative is a partnership between UNICEF and the first luxury boutique hotel in Central America, Mukul, by Nicaraguan conglomerate the Pellas Group.

 Developing the Brand

-On location in Managua Nicaragua, the project got distilled and its core essence and goals defined.
+On location in Managua, Nicaragua, the project got clarified and goals defined.
 Through field research in the municipality of Tola, we collected data and conducted interviews with the local community as a base for the design development.

-The concept also extended to the name development of the project, resulting in the conjoining of the words ‘social’ and ‘entrepreneur’.
+The concept also extended to the name of the project, conjoining of the words ‘social’ and ‘entrepreneur’.

 As for the logo? two iconic symbols merged together